WISCONSIN DPI LICENSE BASED ON THE WISCONSIN MASTER EDUCATOR ASSESSMENT PROCESS (WMEAP)

 - Pay the license application fee.

-TIPS FOR SUBMITTING APPLICATION 1 FOR THE WISCONSIN MASTER EDUCATOR ASSESSMENT PROCESS
+SUBMITTING APPLICATION 1 FOR THE WISCONSIN MASTER EDUCATOR ASSESSMENT PROCESS

 Educators completing the application for the WMEAP will complete Application 1 by using the Wisconsin Educator Licensing Online (ELO) application system.